The Monotone Case Approach for the Solution of Certain Multidimensional Optimal Stopping Problems: Examples

+This problem was already solved by \cite{bruss1997multiple}, using the monotone case property for the sum problem in this example.
+Their treatment includes the validity of \eqref{eq:V1} and \eqref{eq:V2}, and also explicit solutions for the uniform distribution where $f_i(z)=\frac{1}{2}(1-z)^2,\,z\in[0,1],$ and the exponential distribution with $f_i(z)=e^{-z}$, $z\in(0,\infty)$.
+Then

-is a polyhedron. \end{enumerate} \begin{remark} In the house-selling problem, the functions $f_i$ are decreasing and convex.
-In the examples above, we assumed identical distributions, so that\ $f_i=f$ are independent of $i$ and the stopping sets are symmetrical.
-Of course, this will disappear for non-identical distributions, see Figure \ref{fig:house_discrete}. \end{remark}
+In the house-selling problem, the functions $f_i$ are decreasing and convex.
+In the two examples above, we assumed identical distributions, so that\ $f_i=f$ are independent of $i$ and the stopping sets are symmetrical.
+Of course, this will disappear for non-identical distributions.
+If the underlying distributions are discrete then the $f_i$ will be piecewise linear and the optimal stopping sets polyhedrons. \item \emph{Without recall:} In the house-selling problem without recall we have

+which is not a monotone case problem.
+But this one-dimensional problem has the same solution, i.e. optimal stopping time and optimal value as the problem with recall.
+This is well-known and follows from